 Business velocity can make or break any business — and it's especially important for startups that are struggling to bring a product to market before anyone else beats them to it.
 Thus it becomes of paramount importance to clear roadblocks and set the stage for team productivity.
 Except how is this done exactly?
 At a 10,000-foot view, there really are only 3 steps.
 Let's attack them one by one.

 1. Use Quick Project CyclesThe best way to speed up production is to use a project management methodology that focuses on fast work cycles.
 This way, iterations of the product can be quickly created and reviewed by everyone involved.
-It ensures there is consistent progress on the project, since small steps are taken toward project completion every single cycle.
+It ensures there is consistent progress on the project

 2. Shift Gears When NeededRealize you need to go a different route?
 Do it.
 Don't worry about the time you've already spent on a project; switching gears now prevents you from wasting any more time on a fruitless project.
 If you're already following tip #1 and using quick project cycles, evaluation should be continual and the overall product roadmap can be adjusted quickly when warranted.
 When you shift gears, just don't forget to list the important lessons learned from that sprint, Scrum period, or retrospective debriefing.
 Use that knowledge to fuel your future planning.